Academic and Student Resources

 Faculty mentors can be any member of the Questrom faculty, and we recommend that students build a rapport with several faculty members during their course of study.
 In order to help them meet instructors, we recommend the following designated faculty members and guidelines:

-• Second-term freshmen: SM 131 professor from the previous term or current SM 132 professor
+- Second-term freshmen: SM 131 professor from the previous term

 Tutoring

 There are a number of tutoring options available to students.
 Those who are having trouble in courses should make an appointment with the relevant course instructor to get a sense of problematic areas.
 Students may also meet with their course teaching assistant (TA) for additional help.
 For undergraduates, the LOCK Honorary Service Society offers free open tutoring hours in Questrom (held twice weekly; see the UDC for dates and times).
 For ongoing or one-off individual or group tutoring, contact the Educational Resource Center (ERC).
 ERC tutors are available free of charge for freshman- and sophomore-level courses.
 Students can fill out a tutor request on the ERC website.
 Writing tutors are also available for WR courses at the Writing Center, 100 Bay State Road, by scheduling an appointment online.
-The MBA Center and Specialty Master’s & PhD Center also offer writing assistance, through office hours held by PhD students, that can help with résumés, cover letters, papers, etc.
+The MBA Center and Specialty Master’s & PhD Center also offer writing assistance, through office hours held by graduate students, that can help with brainstorming, outlining, thesis formulation, building an effective argument, drafting, presenting, and integrating evidence/quotations.
+Writing assistance may also help with grammar, spelling, etc., content of cover letters in advance of working with a career coach.

 Feld Center for Career & Alumni Engagement